Decompression sickness: In-water recompression

 Recompression and hyperbaric oxygen administered in a recompression chamber is recognised as the definitive treatment for DCI, but when there is no readily available access to a suitable hyperbaric chamber, and if symptoms are significant or progressing, in-water recompression (IWR) with oxygen is a medically recognised option where a group of divers including the symptomatic diver already have relevant training and equipment that provides a sufficient understanding of the associated risks and allows the involved parties to collectively accept responsibility for a decision to proceed with IWR.

 In-water recompression (IWR) or underwater oxygen treatment is the emergency treatment of decompression sickness by returning the diver underwater to help the gas bubbles in the tissues, which are causing the symptoms, to resolve.
 It is a procedure that exposes the diver to significant risk which should be compared with the risk associated with the other available options.
-Some authorities recommend that it is only to be used when the time to travel to the nearest recompression chamber is too long to save the victim's life, others take a more pragmatic approach, and accept that in some circumstances IWR is the best available option.
+Some authorities recommend that it is only to be used when the time to travel to the nearest recompression chamber is too long to save the victim's life; others take a more pragmatic approach, and accept that in some circumstances IWR is the best available option.
 The risks may not be justified for case of mild symptoms likely to resolve spontaneously, or for cases where the diver is likely to be unsafe in the water, but in-water recompression may be justified in cases where severe outcomes are likely, if conducted by a competent and suitably equipped team.

 Carrying out in-water recompression when there is a nearby recompression chamber or without suitable equipment and training is never a desirable option.
 The risk of the procedure is due to the diver suffering from DCS being seriously ill and may become paralysed, unconscious or stop breathing while under water.
 Any one of these events is likely to result in the diver drowning or asphyxiating or suffering further injury during a subsequent rescue to the surface.
 This risk can be reduced by improving airway security by using surface supplied gas and a helmet or full-face mask.

 Several schedules have been published for in-water recompression treatment, but little data on their efficacy is available.

 The decision of whether or not to attempt IWR is dependent on identifying the diver whose condition is serious enough to justify the risk, but whose clinical condition does not indicate that the risk is unacceptable.
-The risk may not be justified for mild DCI, if spontaneous recovery is probable whether the diver is recompressed or not, and surface oxygen is indicated for these cases.
-However, in these cases the risk of the recompression is also low, and early abandonment is also unlikely to cause further harm.
+The risk may not be justified for mild DCI, if spontaneous recovery is probable, whether the diver is recompressed or not, and surface oxygen is indicated for these cases.
+However, in these cases the risk of recompression is also low, and early abandonment is also unlikely to cause further harm.